index

 15. Does Jewelry Really Appreciate in Value?

 Rarely.
-Unless you own museum-quality antiques, signed pieces from major luxury houses, or exceptionally rare gemstones, jewelry typically sells for less than you paid.
-The retail markup, changing fashion trends, and the market's preference for new items work against resale value.
+Unless you own museum-quality antiques, signed pieces from major luxury houses (Cartier, Van Cleef & Arpels, Bulgari), or exceptionally rare gemstones, jewelry typically sells for less than you paid.
+Retail markup, changing fashion trends, and the market's preference for new items all work against resale value.
+Buy what you love — let the emotional return be the investment.
+For a deeper look at what drives real jewelry value, read our Moissanite vs Diamond guide.

 Maintenance and Cleaning Reality